 The three Hill District Council Acts and CHT Regional Council Act were formulated in 1998.
-The Chittagong Hill Tracts Land Dispute Resolution Commission (Amendment) Act 2016 was though enacted for amendment of contradictory sections of the CHT Land Dispute Resolution Commission Act 2001, but the Rules of the Land Commission is yet to be finalised.
+The Chittagong Hill Tracts Land Dispute Resolution Commission (Amendment) Act 2016 was though enacted owing to amend contradictory sections of the CHT Land Dispute Resolution Commission Act 2001, but the Rules of the Land Commission is yet to be finalised.